-Do note, you can vary the charts you create on the pivot table by experimenting with the different chart types provided by Excel under Insert Tab – Charts.
-In each case, the chart is a projection of the pivot table data and hence serves as a pivot chart in excel.
-In further steps, you will learn how to create and customize a pivot chart directly from the input raw data.
+Do note; you can vary the charts you create on the pivot table by experimenting with the different chart types provided by Excel under Insert Tab – Charts.
+In each case, the chart is a projection of the pivot table data and is a pivot chart in Excel.
+You will learn how to create and customize a pivot chart directly from the raw input data in further steps.

 Step 8: Create a Pivot Chart

-Now that you’re familiar with a pivot table and the charts projected of its data, we will skip steps 2-7 and see how we can directly project our raw-data into a pivot chart.
-Yes, no table, no intermittent chart, we create a pivot chart from the raw data, straight from Step 1!
-You now have the knowledge to understand and customize its parameters right, so the pivot chart is clean and relevant.
+Now that you’re familiar with a pivot table and the charts projected of its data, we will skip steps 2-7 and see how we can directly project our raw data into a pivot chart.
+Yes, no table and no intermittent chart; we create a pivot chart from the raw data straight from Step 1!
+You now know and customize its parameters, so the pivot chart is clean and relevant.

 To create a pivot chart,